 "Even if you're obsessed with cycling, you still do more than ride, Anderson writes.
 If you run, play other sports, or just sit at a desk all day, stretching helps protect you from injury and dissipates tension, says Bob Anderson in his definitive book, Stretching.

 More: 8 Stretches to Improve a Cyclist's Posture

 Standing with your feet pointed straight ahead, step forward with your right leg and bend your knee, keeping your left foot firmly planted on the ground behind you.

-Keep your upper-body erect and drop your hips forward until you feel the stretch in your calf (dont bend over at the waist use your hips to move) Hold for 15-30 seconds, then rotate.
+Keep your upper-body erect and drop your hips forward until you feel the stretch in your calf (don't bend over at the waist use your hips to move) Hold for 15 to 30 seconds, then move to the other side.

 Standing, reach back with your right hand and grab your right foot at the top of the ankle, and pull up towards your butt.

 The quads are the biggest cycling muscle, and deserve a very slow stretch, careful not to pull too hard too fast.
-Hold for 15-30 seconds, then rotate legs.
+Hold for 15 to 30 seconds, then rotate legs.